sam0127/KeyJammer/README.md

-# MIDIthizer
+# KeyJammer
-Plug in your favorite MIDI controller and play away.
+Play some synth with your keyboard.
+Renamed from MIDIthizer, since MIDI is no longer handled.